ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 would wake up before sunrise, and eat some breakfast with eggs and toast, and after eating we would go out in the sunrise and tend the fields.
-In the spring times, we would plant and rotate crops, and in the fall times we would harvest."
+In the spring times, we would plant and rotate crops, and in the fall times we would harvest.

-Cain paused for a moment, as he stopped his words, and formed a picture of Eve in his head to get a clearer picture.

 "Her hair is the most beautiful color, and when you look in to her eyes, it's as if you can see all the greatest patterns of the world unfold within her iris.
 She is loving to her children and her husband, yet stern in her discipline.
-At least, that's what I remember."
+At least, that's what I remember.

-Cain stopped again, and erased the mental image from his mind.

 "But beyond her appearances, she was quite a lovely human being.
 Always charming, wise, and educated.
 She knew how to handle herself in the world, and I always admired her for that."

-Cain paused yet again, before continuing, "Of course, towards the end of our relationship, I started to disagree with her about the nature of the universe, and that created some strange tension in our bond.
+Cain paused before continuing, "Of course, towards the end of our relationship, I started to disagree with her about the nature of the universe, and that created some strange tension in our bond.
 But even in that time, she still put out this aura of love and kindness that I hold inside of myself still